Nazir Afzal OBE

 Baroness Gould has been a life peer in the House of Lords since 1993, and has been a Deputy Speaker since 2002.

-She is Co-Chair of the Department of Health’s Sexual Health Forum, she is also President of fpa; patron of FORWARD - an organisation that campaigns against female genital mutilation; and Chair of the All Party Sexual and Reproduction Health Group.
+She is Co-Chair of the Department of Health’s Sexual Health Forum, she is also President of the FPA; patron of FORWARD - an organisation that campaigns against female genital mutilation; and Chair of the All-Party Parliamentary Group on Sexual and Reproductive Health.

 In addition, she is Patron of Yorkshire MESMAC.